 Rachel the 1st

 The Saulberry is a small round sugary tart berry endemic to the Islands of Saulkement in Northern Decathros.
+It was created by the God Saulke as part of his offerings to the Vartnadale exiles.
 The residents of Saulkement use the berry extensively, eating it raw, drying it, cooking it into numerous dishes and making wine and liquor from the berry.
 The berry bush is prolific, growing over almost any terrian quickly and if not controlled will dominate a land scape.
 In order to grow other crops the Saulkement residences must burn or slash the berry thickets, though the shrub has no thorn, in order to protect the other crops.